Tai Baribo: Maccabi Petah Tikva

 Baribo started playing football for Israeli side Hapoel Rishon LeZion.
 Due to the long distance, he had to get to team training on flights.
 When he reached the age of 15, he signed with Maccabi Petah Tikva.

 On 1 March 2017, Baribo made his senior debut in the 1–2 loss against Maccabi Tel Aviv in the 2016–17 Israel State Cup.

 Wolfsberger AC

 Baribo signed a two-year contract with Austrian Football Bundesliga club Wolfsberger AC on 9 July 2021.
 He made his debut for the club on 25 July, the opening day of the 2021–22 season, coming off the bench as a late substitute for Thorsten Röcher in a 1–1 draw against Austria Klagenfurt.
 He scored his first goals the following month, securing a 2–2 draw against WSG Tirol by netting a brace.

+Philadelphia Union

+In August 2023, Philadelphia Union acquired Baribo from Wolfsberger AC for an undisclosed amount.
+Baribo signed a 2.5 year contract with the club.
+In 18 of July 2024 Baribo made his first hat trick against New England Revolution in a 5-1 win.

+Baribo scored 7 goals in 6 games during the 2024 Leagues Cup, and as a result was awarded the golden boot for the tournament.

 International career

 Baribo made his senior debut for the Israel national team opening in a friendly 0–2 away loss to Germany on 26 March 2022.

-On 24 September 2022, Baribo scored the first goal for his native Israel against Albania in the 2022–23 UEFA Nations League in a 2–1 home victory for Israel.
+On 24 September 2022, Baribo scored the first goal for Israel against Albania in the 2022–23 UEFA Nations League in a 2–1 home victory for Israel.